golang/dep/README.md

   **lock**](https://github.com/sdboyer/gps/wiki/gps-for-Implementors#manifests-and-locks)
   approach to tracking version and constraint information
 * Source repositories can be `git`, `bzr`, `hg` or `svn` (Most of the work here is through a [separate lib](https://github.com/Masterminds/vcs))
-* What the available versions are for a given project/repository
+* What the available versions are for a given project/repository (all branches, tags, or revs are eligible)
-  * Branches, tags, and revisions are the units of versioning
-  * Tags are divided into [semver](https://semver.org) and not
-  * In general, semver tags before plain tags, before branches
+  * In general, semver tags are preferred to plain tags, are preferred to branches
 * The actual packages required (determined through import graph static analysis)
   * How the import graph is statically analyzed (Similar to `go/build`, but with a combinatorial view of build tags)
 * Package import cycles are not allowed ([not yet implemented](https://github.com/sdboyer/gps/issues/66))